zacanger/niddesa/text/generated-translations/cullaniddesa/04-chinese-google.md

 say, please explain, please teach, please inform, please build (??), please uncover, please analyze, please clarify.
 "Blessed One, I ask you, please tell me this."

-Because of that, the Brahmin said:

-[Venerable Fulounaga like this:] Those who are undisturbed, the seer of the roots, come with questions in need,
-The immortals, people, Kshatriyas, Brahmins,
-Are there many sacrifices in the world here?
-Lord, I ask you, please tell me this.

 TODO: "I look forward", or "looking forward"?
 Check with the Pali.
 13. [Blessed One: "Fu Lou Na Ge!"]
 Any of these immortals, people, Kshatriyas, Brahmins and gods,